camunda/camunda-docs/docs/product-manuals/concepts/processes.md

 ![process-sequence](assets/order-process.png)

-You can think of Zeebe's process orchestration as a state machine.
-A process instance reaches a task, and Zeebe creates a job that can be requested by a worker.
-Zeebe then waits for the worker to request a job and complete the work.
-Once the work is completed, the flow continues to the next step.
-If the worker fails to complete the work, the process remains at the current step, and the job could be retried until it's successfully completed.
+You can think of Zeebe's process orchestration as a state machine, taking the following steps:

+1. A process instance reaches a task, and Zeebe creates a job that can be requested by a worker.
+2. Zeebe waits for the worker to request a job and complete the work.
+3. Once the work is complete, the flow continues to the next step.
+4. If the worker fails to complete the work, the process remains at the current step, and the job could be retried until it's successfully completed.

 ## Data flow

 As Zeebe progresses from one task to the next in a process, it can move custom data in the form of variables.
 Variables are key-value-pairs and part of the process instance.

+[//]:# (Do we need hyphens between key-value-pairs?)

 ![data-flow](assets/process-data-flow.png)

-Any job worker can read the variables and modify them when completing a job so that data can be shared between different tasks in a process.
+Any job worker can read the variables and modify them when completing a job so data can be shared between different tasks in a process.

 ## Data-based conditions

-Some processes do not always execute the same tasks but need to choose different tasks based on variables and conditions:
+Some processes don't always execute the same tasks, and instead need to choose different tasks based on variables and conditions:

 ![data-conditions](assets/processes-data-based-conditions.png)

-The diamond shape with the "X" in the middle is an element indicating that the process decides to take one of several paths.
+The diamond shape with the **X** in the middle is an element indicating the process can take one of several paths.

 ## Events

 Events represent things that happen.
 A process can react to events (catching event) and can emit events (throwing event).
-For example:

 ![process](assets/process-events.png)

-There are different types of events such as message, timer or error.
+There are different types of events, such as a message, timer, or error.

 ## Parallel execution

-In many cases, it is also useful to perform multiple tasks in parallel.
+In many cases, it's also useful to perform multiple tasks in parallel.
 This can be achieved with a parallel gateway:

 ![data-conditions](assets/processes-parallel-gateway.png)

-The diamond shape with the "+" marker means that all outgoing paths are activated.
+The diamond shape with the **+** marker means all outgoing paths are activated.
 The tasks on those paths can run in parallel.
 The order is only fulfilled after both tasks have completed.